quixio/quix-samples/csharp/write/hello-world/README.md

-# C# Hello World - Source
+# C# Hello world - source
-The sample contained in this folder gives an example on how to connect to kafka and start a new stream with a few 'HelloWorld' parameter values
+The sample contained in this folder gives an example on how to connect to Kafka and start a new stream with a few "HelloWorld" parameter values.

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: